 Also, macOS Catalina is introducing a new set of Mac apps that come straight from the iPad.
 Check out Apple's list of available ports.
 One app we're extra happy to see hit the Mac is TripIt, Concur's travel planning app.

-1Password to rule them all: Given how many accounts we have, it's getting harder to keep these username and password combos straight, let alone differentiated.
+1Passwordto rule them all: Given how many accounts we have, it's getting harder to keep these username and password combos straight, let alone differentiated.
 (You're using a different password for every account, right?)
 AgileBits' secure app lets you keep all of your passwords in one place, so you can create a single master login password with the maximum security.
 The app lets you store credit card information to auto-fill forms, and it keeps track of your security questions for different sites.
 You get Dropbox and iCloud syncing support, and for a few extra bucks, you can get mobile apps to take your passwords on the go.
-1Password offers a $5-per-month family plan that includes up to five installations on multiple devices.
+Now a free download, 1Password is currently offered as a service, with pricing starting at$4-per-monthfor individuals.
+A $6-per-month family plan that includes up to five installations on multiple devices is also available.

 Task management apps are a dime a dozen these days, but few match the sheer simplicity of Realmac's Clear.
 There aren't a million options to get lost in; you start it, type in your tasks and swipe them away as you complete them.
 The app lets you rearrange them in order of importance — indicated by that handy red-yellow gradient — and set due dates for time-specific tasks. iCloud syncing, as well as iPhone and iPad apps, give you the same easy access on the go.

 An alternative to the Mac App Store, Setapp provides an app buffetfilled with titles for productivity, blogging, finances and more.
 Currently featuring more than 75programs, this $9.99 per month service offers a great way to discover great tools you've never known you needed.